 Fried eggplant is meltingly tender, to be sure, but baked eggplant can be just as tender and tempting, without the hassle, grease, and calories of frying.

-To keep things as tasty as can be, use a two-pronged method of 1) brining the eggplant first to help it hold its shape and remove any excess bitterness, and then 2) lightly spraying or brushing the eggplant slices with oil to get them nicely browned as they bake.
+To keep things as tasty as can be, use a two-step method of brining the eggplant first to help it hold its shape and remove any excess bitterness, and then lightly spraying or brushing the eggplant slices with oil to get them nicely browned as they bake.

 - Cut the eggplant into whatever shapes and sizes you prefer, being sure to trim off and discard the stem and the ends.
+Set aside.

 - Put the eggplant into the salt water.
 Set a plate or pot lid that is slightly smaller than the top of the bowl on the eggplant pieces to keep them submerged.
-Let sit about 30 minutes.*
+Let sit about 30 minutes.
+(See Note, below.)

-- Meanwhile, preheat an oven to 375F.
-After the eggplant has soaked, drain it, and pat the pieces thoroughly dry with paper towels.
-Lay the eggplant on a baking sheet (or sheets, depending on how much eggplant you decided to cook; the pieces should be in a single layer, not overlapping at all, and with at least a bit of space between them to bake evenly and attractively.
+- Meanwhile, heat an oven to 375 F. After the eggplant has soaked, drain it, and pat the pieces thoroughly dry with paper towels.
+Lay the eggplant on a baking sheet (or sheets, depending on how much eggplant you decided to cook) in a single layer, not overlapping at all, and with at least a bit of space between them to bake evenly and attractively.